alraj-dev/infi/README.md

 ```kotlin
 open class Infi<E> : List<E>
 ```
-A Kotlin/Java `List` implementation to iterate around elements infinitely.
+A Kotlin `List` implementation to iterate around elements infinitely.

 In a normal List to loop around elements infinitely you do: